ocean-tracking-network/resonATe/docs/notebooks/filter_detections.ipynb.rst

 if the user wants to see what was happening at the same time.

 The input parameter is a time in minutes.
-We used 60 minutes as the default as this is what was used in Easton's code.
+We used 60 minutes as the default as this is what was used in Easton’s code.
 This value can be changed by the user.
 The output contains a record for each detection for which there has been more than xx minutes since the previous detection (of that tag/animal) and more than the same amount of time until the